c-blake/lc/README.md

 its hackability which supports bold, italic, blink, underline, struck, inverse all as 6 independent text attributes.
 (Color inversion involves a mapping likely too complex to be a useful visual aid.)
 So, 7 usable output dimensions, with 5 being shallow 1-bit dimensions.
-Though subjective, I find text with all these embellishments at once legible on my primary displays.
+While subjective, I find text with all those attributes at once legible on my primary displays.
 Geographical map people often call this "layers".  `lc` aids "aligning" rendering or output dimensions with classification or input dimensions.